James Murray (comedian): Other ventures

 Murray worked at NorthSouth Productions, where he was the senior vice president of development, leaving in February 2018.
 In 2018, he released a sci-fi/horror novel entitled Awakened, which was co-written by Darren Wearmouth, and revolves around the discovery of an intensely hostile race of intelligent, methane-breathing monsters living beneath the New York City Subway and the sinister Foundation for Human Advancement - an almost equally cruel and ruthless organization dedicated to the destruction of that race through world domination.
-A sequel, called The Brink, was released in 2019.
-In 2020, Murray and Wearmouth co-wrote another horror novel, Don't Move, which follows a group of campers being hunted by a giant arachnid.
-In 2021 they published a thriller, The Stowaway, about a serial killer on board a cruise ship.
+The book became a #1 Sunday Times Best Seller.
+A sequel, called The Brink, was released in June 2019.
+In October 2020, Murray and Wearmouth co-wrote another horror novel, Don't Move, which follows a group of campers being hunted by a giant arachnid.
+In July 2021, they published a thriller, The Stowaway, about a serial killer on board a cruise ship.
+In March 2022, Murray wrote the middle-grade novel Area 51 Interns: Alien Summer with author Carsen Smith, the first novel in the Area 51 Interns series.
+The series is about a girl named Viv Harlow, whose parents work at Area 51, and how while she and her friends are here they must stop evil aliens from taking over the world.
+The second book in the series Zoned Out was released later that same year, and the 3rd installment Time Chasers was released in October of 2023.
+His most recent work You Better Watch Out, follows a girl named Jessica and a group of 4 others getting tracked down by a killer.

 In 2021, Murray began a solo standup tour, Murr Live.
-The family-friendly show consists of stories relating to the TV show, videos, and hidden camera challenges.
+The family-friendly show consists of stories relating to the TV show, videos, and hidden camera challenges along with including audience participation.

+On October 21, 2024, The Hollywood Reporter announced Murray’s book Don't Move, was being adapted into a feature film and wrapped principal photography in Kansas City, MO on October 18, 2024.
+Murray is a co producer for film, and it is set to be released in late 2025.

 Personal life

+Murray currently resides in Princeton, New Jersey.

 As a result of a triple punishment on Impractical Jokers, Murray has a tattoo of a ferret skydiving as a reference to an earlier punishment.
-On March 13, 2014, Murray married Sal Vulcano's sister, Jenna Vulcano, as a result of Sal's punishment in the season 3 finale, "Brother-in-Loss"; they annulled the marriage shortly after.
+On March 13, 2014, Murray jokingly, yet legally, married Sal Vulcano's sister, Jenna Vulcano, as a result of Vulcano's punishment in the season 3 finale, "Brother-in-Loss"; they annulled the marriage shortly after.

-In 2019, Murray became engaged to Melyssa Davies, whom he met at his launch party for his book Awakened.
-Murray married Davies on September 25, 2020.
+In July 2019, Murray became engaged to Melyssa Davies, whom he met at his launch party for his book Awakened.
+The couple married on September 25, 2020.